Meet UMUC's President, Javier Miyares

 Learn about the president's strategic roadmap for student achievement and growth.

-Read testimony delivered to the Maryland state legislature by UMUC presidents.
+Read testimony delivered to the Maryland state legislature.